Frequently Asked Questions

 ARE YOU A RESETTLEMENT AGENCY?

 Currently, our services are focused on assisting displaced persons and refugees who are beyond their initial resettlement phase.
-Dwell Mobile has recently received approval to expand our services as a remote placement site for the resettlement of newly arrived refugees beginning in 2024.
+Dwell Mobile has recently received approval to expand our services as a remote placement site for the resettlement of newly arrived refugees, which we began in April of 2024.

 HOW DO REFUGEES FIND OUT ABOUT YOU?